Mainframe-Archive/switchboard/guide/getting-started.md

     %% Subscribe to messages of new emails. true = switchboard:subscribe(new).

     %% List the active accounts.
-Assuming no one's been here first, there should be none [] = switchboard:accounts().
+Assuming no one's been here first, there should be none.
+    [] = switchboard:accounts().

 	%% Add a new account.
 (XOAUTH2 is also supported)